idaholab/TMAP8/doc/content/sqa/tmap8_sdd.md

 !template! item key=design-stakeholders
 Stakeholders for {{app}} include several of the funding sources including [!ac](DOE) and [!ac](INL).
-However, Since {{app}} is an open-source project, several universities, companies, and foreign governments have an interest in the development and maintenance of the {{app}} project.
+However, since {{app}} is an open-source project, several universities, companies, and foreign governments have an interest in the development and maintenance of the {{app}} project.
 !template-end!